Follow TV Tropes

 Comic Books

-• In the DC Comics comic book Ball And Chain, a fighting couple both get bathed in strange phlebotinum from a meteor and get superpowers.
+• In the Homage Comics comic book Ball and Chain, a fighting couple both get bathed in strange phlebotinum from a meteor and get superpowers.

-• Darna, the heroine of a Filipino comic, found her Transformation Trinket stone in a meteorite (or rather, the meteorite is the stone).
+• Darna: The titular heroine found her Transformation Trinket stone in a meteorite (or rather, the meteorite is the stone).

-• Marvel heroine Firebird got her (fire-based) powers from exposure to a meteor, that in a later story was revealed to be the dumped remains of a failed alien lab experiment which had accidentally landed on Earth.
+• The Avengers: Firebird got her (fire-based) powers from exposure to a meteor, that in a later story was revealed to be the dumped remains of a failed alien lab experiment which had accidentally landed on Earth.

 Film — Animated